 Dextromethorphan and quinidine is usually taken once per day for 7 days, and then once every 12 hours.
 Follow your doctor's dosing instructions very carefully.

 You may take dextromethorphan and quinidine with or without food.

 Your doctor will need to check your progress on a regular basis.
-This will help your doctor determine how long to treat you with dextromethorphan and quinidine.
-Your heart function may need to be checked using an electrocardiograph or ECG (sometimes called an EKG).
+You may need medical tests to help your doctor determine how long to treat you with dextromethorphan and quinidine.

 Store at room temperature away from moisture and heat.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.